 However, many people living with a mental disability are not aware that they may be eligible for SSDI benefits.

-Depression is one of the mental conditions listed in the Social Security Blue Book, which means it can qualify for SSDI benefits.
+Depression is one of the mental conditions listed in the Social Security Blue Book, which means it is a condition that can qualify for SSDI benefits.
 However, the process of getting approved for SSDI benefits based on depression can be challenging as it requires substantial medical evidence.

 If you’re curious about how to meet the SSDI eligibility criteria for depression, this guide will provide you with essential information.